-The first argument to glTexParameter() is GL_TEXTURE_1D, GL_TEXTURE_2D, GL_TEXTURE_3D, or GL_TEXTURE_CUBE_MAP, whichever is appropriate.
+The first argument to glTexParameter() is GL_TEXTURE_1D, GL TEXTURE_2D, GL_TEXTURE_3D, or GL_TEXTURE_CUBE_MAP, whichever is appropriate.
 For the purposes of this discussion, the second argument is either GL_TEXTURE_MAG_FILTER, or GL_TEXTURE_MIN_FILTER, to indicate whether you're specifying the filtering method for magnification or minification.
 The third argument specifies the filtering method; Table 9-3 lists the possible values.

-Parameter Values GL_TEXTURE_MAG_FILTER GL_NEAREST or GL_LINEAR GL_TEXTURE_MIN_FILTER GL_NEAREST, GL_LINEAR, GL_NEAREST_MIPMAP_NEAREST, GL_NEAREST_MIPMAP_LINEAR, GL_LINEAR_MIPMAP_NEAREST, or GL_LINEAR_MIPMAP_LINEAR pixel is used, again for both magnification and minification.
-(For threedimensional textures, it's a $2 \times 2 \times 2$ array; for one-dimensional, it's an average of 2 texels.)
+Parameter Values GL_TEXTURE_MAG_FILTER GL_NEAREST or GL_LINEAR GL_TEXTURE_MIN_FILTER GL_NEAREST, GL_LINEAR, GL_NEAREST_MIPMAP_NEAREST, GL_NEAREST_MIPMAP_LINEAR, GL_LINEAR_MIPMAP_NEAREST, or GL_LINEAR_MIPMAP_LINEAR linear average of the 2×2 array of texels that lie nearest to the center of the pixel is used, again for both magnification and minification.
+(For three-dimensional textures, it's a $2 \times 2 \times 2$ array; for one-dimensional, it's an average of 2 texels.)
 When the texture coordinates are near the edge of the texture map, the nearest 2×2 array of texels might include some that are outside the texture map.
 In these cases, the texel values used depend on which wrapping mode is in effect and whether you've assigned a border for the texture.
-(See "Repeating and Clamping Textures" on page 417.)
+(See "Repeating and Clamping Textures" on page 428.)
 GL_NEAREST requires less computation than GL_LINEAR and therefore might execute more quickly, but GL_LINEAR provides smoother results.

-Table 9-3 Filtering Methods for Magnification and Minification
+Table 9-3Filtering Methods for Magnification and Minification

 If you choose GL_NEAREST, the texel with coordinates nearest the center of the pixel is used for both magnification and minification.
 This can result in aliasing artifacts (sometimes severe).
-If you choose GL_LINEAR, a weighted linear average of the 2×2 array of texels that lie nearest to the center of the
+If you choose GL_LINEAR, a weighted